abdulzedan/agent-mcp-gemini-demo/README.md

 # Code Agent Gemini - Demo

 This project is intended to showcase how to leverge the google-adk with a local MCP-server.
-We do this by attaching the [MCP server](backend/fastapi_build/mcp_servers/youtube_transcript_mcp_server.py) created to the the ADK adgent via [MCPToolSet](https://google.github.io/adk-docs/tools/mcp-tools/#mcptoolset-class).
+We do this by attaching the [MCP server](backend/fastapi_build/mcp_servers/youtube_transcript_mcp_server.py) created to the ADK adgent via [MCPToolSet](https://google.github.io/adk-docs/tools/mcp-tools/#mcptoolset-class).

 The agent pipeline uses [sequential agents](https://google.github.io/adk-docs/agents/workflow-agents/sequential-agents/) and [loop agents](https://google.github.io/adk-docs/agents/workflow-agents/loop-agents/) to ingest YouTube video (via its URL or ID) through a local MCP-server, extracts its transcripts, identifies factual claims against web search results and validates those claims using a built-in [google_search](https://google.github.io/adk-docs/tools/built-in-tools/).